Georgia Child Support Laws 2023

 Georgia law requires parents to support their children until the age of 18 or high school graduation, whichever occurs later.
 While parents are not required to support their children during college, however; this can be negotiated and included in the final divorce decree.

-Whether it’s your children turning legal age, or life situations have changed, there is a way to change affect changes to support payments.
+Whether it’s your children turning legal age, or life situations have changed, are ways to affect changes to support payments.
 If the income level of you or your ex-spouse has significantly changed it may be necessary to revisit the set payment amounts.
 The process to change any part of your divorce settlement is a divorce modification.

-Finding a lawyer is one of the most important factors in dealing with these kinds of situations because it is worth knowing your rights and the laws when it comes to life altering issues such as a separation or divorce.
-An attorney knows the ins and outs of the process and will be there to guide you through this difficult time and make sure you get the best deal available, and also to make sure the most important parties, the children, are taken care of as well.
+Finding an experienced family law attorney is one of the most important factors in dealing with these kinds of situations because it is worth knowing your rights and the laws when it comes to life altering issues such as a separation or divorce.
+An attorney knows the ins-and-outs of the process.
+They will guide you through the challenges and make certain your children are made a priority.